 In the first two years, your training parallels medical students’ with the MSTP Research Seminar, a course that integrates your clinical and research training from the beginning of your studies.
 Distinguished university faculty present biweekly seminars on current advances in basic and clinical research across the biological and medical disciplines, and you will participate weekly in a supervised clinical experience.

-Following the first two years of the MD component, you will undertake your dissertation research and defense, which takes three to four years and includes:
+Following the first two years of the MD component, students complete the requirements for the doctorate, which takes three to four years and includes:

 You should complete a preliminary examination within 12 to 18 months of entering the PhD component.
 Thereafter, you are required to complete an original research project and prepare and defend a dissertation based on this work.

 View a full list of required and elective courses.